Loading...

 TECHNOLOGY & CULTURE

-Technology and Culture is the quarterly of the Society for the History of Technology SHOT.
+We are very proud to host Technology and Culture, the quarterly of the Society for the History of Technology SHOT.
 In 2020-2025 Ruth Oldenziel succeeds Suzanne Moon (University of Oklahoma) as editor-in-chief of this pre-eminent history of technology journal.
 The first issue prepared by her Eindhoven team was the 2020 July issue.

 Previously, EHL/ Foundation SHT have also hosted Hermione Giffard, editor of the journal of the International Committee for the History of Technology ICON.
 Emeritus associate professor Gijs Mom founded and edited the journal Transfers: Interdisciplinary Journal of Mobility Studies until 2017/18.